 (2) Narrative forecasts and quantitative probability estimates for negative asset class valuation changes of 20% or more over the next 12 months.
 These periods of high uncertainty tend to be relative short, and transition to longer-lasting states/regimes.
 Given this, we also provide probability forecasts that contingent on the initial 20% loss/shift to the high uncertainty regime.
 Specifically, we provide narrative and probability forecasts for three subsequent outcomes: a return to the normal regime, a persistent deflation regime, and a high inflation regime.
 Our goal is to help subscribers have a good sense of what could happen not just one, but two or more steps ahead.

-(3) In between monthly publications, we will send out flash updates if and when we obtain high value information related to an early warning indicator that results in a substantial change in a forecast probability.
+(3) In between monthly publications, we will publish flash updates — on our blog, via email, and via our Twitter @indexllc — if and when we obtain high value information that results in a substantial change to a forecast probability.

-(4) A feature article providing an in-depth analysis of either a key macro-uncertainty or an aspect of making good investment decisions in the face of complexity and uncertainty.
+(4) A feature article providing an in-depth analysis of either a key macro-uncertainty (e.g., how close the system is to one or more critical thresholds)or an aspect of making good investment decisions in the face of complexity and uncertainty.
 These articles typically synthesize a broad range of academic research and practitioner experience to provide thought provoking insights about critical issues facing investors and their advisors.

 Our goal is to provide subscribers with an ongoing understanding of the complex dynamics driving asset class valuations and returns, as well as regularly updated downside risk probabilities for broad asset classes, that are based on an explicit methodology which facilitates their combination with inputs from other sources to improve overall forecast accuracy.

-We also provide speaker services on forecasting, asset allocation, and active/index/passive investing, including seminars for advisors' clients and speeches for larger groups.
+We also provide speaker services on how to increase forecast accuracy, understanding the differences between active, passive, and index investing, and how to overcome the individual, group, and organizational obstacles to making good decisions in the face of uncertainty.
+Our speaker offerings include seminars for advisors' clients and speeches for larger groups.
 Click here to learn more.
 You can download a free copy of our first issue, which contains a detailed description of our forecasting methodologies, as well as feature article on macro economic, political, and financial changes and challenges between our last issue in 2011 and today.